-Monitoring and Evaluation:
+Monitoring and Evaluation

-The Deputy Head of Support Services is responsible for maintaining a register containing all concerns reported.
+The Head of People is responsible for maintaining a register containing all concerns reported.
 All managers allocated to investigate a concern must ensure sufficient details are provided for the register.

-The Deputy Head of Support Services is responsible for reviewing the policy.
+The Head of People is responsible for reviewing the policy.

-CONTENTS

-Introduction 4
+Introduction

-What should be reported 4

-Confidentiality 5

-Anonymous allegations 5

-Untrue allegations 5

-Support 5

-Raising a concern 6

-How the Reader Group will respond 7

-Timescales 8

-Responsible Officer 8

-1. Introduction:

-- 1.1 The Policy is designed in accordance with the Public Interest Disclosure (PIDA) Act 1998 to ensure that employees/volunteers can raise concerns which are in the public interest and relate to wrongdoing, illegal acts or malpractice within the Reader Group.
-The policy provides for the individual to raise such concerns without fear of victimisation, subsequent discrimination, disadvantage or dismissal. - 1.2 It is also intended to encourage and enable employees/volunteers to raise serious concerns within the Reader Group rather than ignoring a problem or 'blowing the whistle' outside. - 1.3 The Whistle Blowing Policy is not intended to replace existing procedures: - If a concern relates to individual treatment as an employee/volunteer, it should be raised under the existing grievance or harassment procedures - If a service user / customer has a concern about services provided to him/her, it should be raised as a complaint under the complaint procedure - 1.4 Employees and volunteers are expected to be professional and only raise concerns where they genuinely feel that there has been wrongdoing.
+The Policy is designed in accordance with the Public Interest Disclosure (PIDA) Act 1998 to ensure that employees/volunteers can raise concerns which are in the public interest and relate to wrongdoing, illegal acts or malpractice within the Reader Group.
+The policy provides for the individual to raise such concerns without fear of victimisation, subsequent discrimination, disadvantage or dismissal.

+Whistleblowing is the disclosure of information in the public interest which related to suspected wrongdoing or dangers at work.

+Everyone has the right to whistleblow and this policy exists to encourage and enable employees/volunteers to raise serious concerns within the Reader Group rather than ignoring a problem or 'blowing the whistle' outside.

+The Whistleblowing Policy is not intended to replace existing procedures:

+- If a concern relates to individual treatment as an employee/volunteer, it should be raised under the existing grievance or harassment procedures.
+Examples of this include unfair treatment or bullying behaviour. - If a service user / customer has a concern about services provided to him/her, it should be raised as a complaint under the complaint procedure.
+Examples of this include poor customer service.

+Definitions of grievances, harassment and complaints can be found in the relevant policies.

+Employees and volunteers are expected to be professional and only raise concerns where they genuinely feel that there has been wrongdoing.
 They should not make malicious or vexatious allegations, or seek to make personal gains from a disclosure.
-If an individual makes an allegation in good faith, which is not confirmed by subsequent investigation, no action will be taken against that individual
+If an individual makes an allegation in good faith, which is not confirmed by subsequent investigation, no action will be taken against that individual.

-2. What should be reported:
+What should be reported